 Data analysis would be made on the consistency of themes of Apple’s social media campaigns and the use of correlational analysis for the buzz volume and sales revenues.

-This research proposal aims to determine the propensity of customer engagement of Apple in the Chinese market.
+This research proposal aims to determine the propensity for customer engagement of Apple in the Chinese market.
 It intends to test the relationship of buzz volume with sales revenue for Apple’s iPhones in China in particular.
 To answer the research problem, a qualitative and quantitative approach shall be used.
 The thematic analysis shall be conducted to identify the advertising or promotional message of Apple.
-This will be linked in terms of the buzz volume for the message.
+This will be linked regarding the buzz volume for the message.
 The quantitative approach shall determine the correlation of the buzz volume with iPhone sales for three months.

 Booton, J. (2016).
 This is why Apple iPhone sales are tanking in China.
 Market Watch.
 Available at: http://www.marketwatch.com/story/apple-is-performing-terribly-in-china-but-its-not-because-of-the-economy-2016-04-27. (accessed 24 November 2016).